-Tier IV PPT Member:
+Category IV PPT Member:

-Tier IV PPT members include other companies, including non-Sector S companies, doing business at DVT who are not covered under Tiers I, II, and III.
-One example of a Tier IV PPT member would be an airline that subcontracts all Sector S activities that could impact stormwater quality to companies that maintain a Sector S NOI.
-Tier IV PPT members take annual stormwater training and contact the Stormwater Program Team if their activities change so they have stormwater exposure.
-These PPT members are also encouraged to perform regular self-inspections.
+Category IV PPT members include other companies, including non-Sector S companies, doing business at DVT who are not covered under Category I, II, and III.
+One example of a Category IV PPT member would be an airline that subcontracts all Sector S activities that could impact stormwater quality to companies that maintain a Sector S NOI.
+Category IV PPT members take annual stormwater training and contact the Aviation Stormwater Program Team if their activities change so they have stormwater exposure.
+These PPT members are also encouraged to perform regular self-inspections or have their subcontractors perform these inspections on their behalf.